 2. A solid organization plan needs to be in place

-In examining the conflict of business continuity vs. disaster recovery, it is important to have an appropriate organizational plan in place.
+In examining the conflict of business continuity vs. disaster recovery, it is essential to have an appropriate organizational plan in place.
 Many organizations work under a three-tier system with three steps: critical, necessary, and everything else.
-When it comes to cyberattack preparations, it is important to address the best-case scenario and the worst-case scenario simultaneously.
+When it comes to cyberattack preparations, it is essential to address the best-case scenario and the worst-case scenario simultaneously.

 3. An appropriate data collection process needs to be in place

 One of the most oft-overlooked areas in DDoS preparations would be to instill in each employee the importance of having good data collection for their position.
 Each employee should have a system of organization that will help them respond to an outage and keep the machine running as smoothly as possible.

 Everyone would do well to remember that DR planning is a continuous process.
 Within a labyrinthine organization, there is always room for improvement.
 Like the organization, the DR planner must be continually evolving and working smarter.